 If you suffer from discomforts such as heartburn, gastritis, acid reflux, or gastrointestinal disorders related to poor digestion during pregnancy, don’t stress!
 These are very common symptoms.
 Acquiring a half-seated or reclining position with additional pillows under the head or support cushions will help you relieve these discomforts and get some rest.

-Which positions should you avoid during pregnancy?
+What sleeping positions should you avoid in pregnancy?

 Sleeping on your back